mishasvintus/good_translator/README.md

 ## Crucial moment

-GoodTranslator uses aesthetic JetBrains Mono font and it must be uploaded to your system.
-So if it's not, use JetBrainsMono.ttf provided in root repository.
-Otherwise, system default font will be used, I guess.
+GoodTranslator uses aesthetic JetBrains Mono font and it must be installed on your system.
+So if it's not, use JetBrainsMono.ttf provided in the root of the repository.
+Otherwise, system default font will be used.

 ---